JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 :
 - `place` _(**required**)_<br/>
   Declares where the alternate text should be used.
-  In this example, any time the action is displayed in the IDE main menu (and submenus), the override-text version should be used.
 - `text` _(`text` or `use-text-of-place` is **required**)_<br/>
   Defines the text to be displayed for the action.
 - `use-text-of-place` _(`text` or `use-text-of-place` is **required**)_<br/>